r1sque/xvm.solution/README.md

 # Vanilla Supremacy Paste (EAX-Based)

-This project is an attempt to make a better version of the Supremacy, using EAX as the base.
+This project is an attempt at making a better version of Supremacy, using EAX as a base.